 There are six casinos in tiny Wendover, Nevada.
-(The 2010 Census put its population at just a little over 4,000 residents).
+(The most recent Census put its population at just a little over 4,200 residents).

 More accurately, there are five real casinos, along with a truck stop that has a small area of slot machines and video poker machines.

 The list of casinos in Wendover, NV.

 The Rainbow has 429 Rooms, with an indoor swimming pool and Jacuzzi.
 In addition to a convention center, the Rainbow has four restaurants, including a buffet.

 Its 56,000 square feet of gaming space makes it the biggest casino in Wendover.
 Here you’ll find plenty of slots, video poker machines, table games, a sports book, and a very small poker room.